 We are in the process of expanding our operations outside of the United States and Canada.
 For example, in August 2007, we executed a joint venture agreement with Energy Gas del Peru pursuant to which we built and operate a natural gas fueling station in Lima, Peru.
 Changes in local economic or political conditions in foreign countries could have a material adverse effect on our business, consolidated financial condition, results of operations and cash flows.
-Additional risks inherent in our international business activities include the following: difficulties in managing international operations, including our ability to timely and cost effectively execute projects, unexpected changes in regulatory requirements, tariffs and other trade barriers that may restrict our ability to enter into new markets, governmental actions that result in the deprivation of contract rights, changes in political and economic conditions in the countries in which we operate, including civil uprisings, riots, kidnappings and terrorist acts, changes in foreign currency exchange rates, potentially adverse tax consequences, restrictions on repatriation of earnings or expropriation of property without fair compensation, difficulties in establishing new international offices and risks inherent in establishing new relationships in foreign countries, and the burden of complying with the various laws and regulations in the countries in which we operate.
+Additional risks inherent in our international business activities include the following: difficulties in managing international operations, including our ability to timely and cost effectively execute projects, unexpected changes in regulatory requirements, tariffs and other trade barriers that may restrict our ability to enter into new markets, governmental actions that result in the deprivation of contract rights, changes in political and economic conditions in foreign currency exchange rates, potentially adverse tax consequences, restrictions on repatriation of earnings or expropriation of property without fair compensation, difficulties in establishing new international offices and risks inherent in establishing new relationships in foreign countries, and the burden of complying with the various laws and regulations in the countries in which we operate.